WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 Because all values in SURF are in units PPB, while units of records in CEDEN vary, those results cannot be expected to be identical.

 We must assume that records of the same analyte collected by the same method on the same date at the same station are duplicates.
-Through this, we find 29710 duplicates - almost exactly the number expected given those labeled as from CEDEN.
+Through this, we find 30,608 duplicates - just over the number expected given those labeled as from CEDEN.

 ```r
 # Remove duplicate rows of the dataframe using multiple variables